ibm-cloud-docs/vpc/about-contract.md

 ## The workload section
 {: #hpcr_contract_workload}

-This is one of the most important sections of the contract.
+This section is one of the most important sections of the contract.
 The `workload` section can have multiple subsections and the purpose of the subsections is to provide information that is required for bringing up the workload.
 The `workload` section is the parent section that can have the following subsections:
-* type: workload.
+* `type`: workload.
 This subsection is mandatory.
 * [`auths`](#hpcr_contract_auths).
 This subsection is optional.
 * [`compose`](#hpcr_contract_compose) (for single container) or [`play`](#hpcr_contract_play) (for single container or multiple containers).
 They are mutually exclusive; one of the sections must exist.
 * [`images`](#hpcr_contract_images).
 This subsection is optional.